soos3d/evm-gateway-contracts/README.md

 # Circle Gateway Contracts

 These are the contracts that support the Circle Gateway product.
-See the contract docs or Circle's website for more information about that product and how to use it.
+See the contract docs or Circle's website for more information about the product and how to use it.

 ## Install dependencies